Hellbent in a Northwoods Cabin Poster

 With an even hand, Ruyle gives us compelling characters, thought-provoking viewpoints, brutal conflict, and a blazing, witty humor that oils the whole machine.
 Really an amazing story with rich, compelling roles.

 I come to the theatre to be entertained, to have fun.
 Or to be challenged, disturbed even.
 But always, I want to be surprised.
-Flannel Sheets and a John Deere gave me all that and more.
+Hellbent in a Northwoods Cabin gave me all that and more.

 A terrifying glimpse into what can happen when people close their minds and lose their ability to respect each other.
 Breathtaking.
 Shocking.
 Brilliant.
 I couldn’t look away.